hermeznetwork/docs/docs/developers/coordinator.md

 ```
 3. Launch Prover as shown [here](#launching-a-proof-server)

 4. Create two Ethereum accounts in Rinkeby using Metamask wallet.
-One account is `forger` account (needs to pay for gas to forge batches in Ethereum and for bids in auction in HEZ), and the second is the `fee` account (receives the HEZ fees).
+One account is the `forger` account (needs to pay for gas to forge batches in Ethereum and for bids in auction in HEZ), and the second is the `fee` account (receives the HEZ fees).
 The fees are collected in L2.
 You can convert from ETH to HEZ in [Uniswap](https://app.uniswap.org/#/swap?use=V2)

 5. Create a Wallet with `fee` account Ethereum Private Key.

 This wallet is needed to generate a Baby JubJub address where fees will be collected.
 There is an example code in the [SDK](https://github.com/hermeznetwork/hermezjs/blob/main/examples/create-wallet.js) that can be used.
-Simply substitue `EXAMPLES_WEB3_URL` by your Rinkeby Node URL and `EXAMPLES_PRIVATE_KEY1` by `fee` account private key.
+Simply substitute `EXAMPLES_WEB3_URL` by your Rinkeby Node URL and `EXAMPLES_PRIVATE_KEY1` by `fee` account private key.

 This script will generate a similar output:
 ```json